ManiPose: Manifold-Constrained Multi-Hypothesis 3D Human Pose Estimation: Further details of 1D-to-2D case study

-We train and evaluate the same baselines as in \cref{sec:toy-exp} in this new scenario, using a similar setup (\cf \cref{app:toy-implem-details}, Architectures and training).
-The corresponding Mean Per Segment Consistency Error (MPSCE) and Mean Per Joint Position Error (MPJPE) results are reported in \cref{tab:3d_toy_results}.
+We train and evaluate the same baselines as in \cref{sec:toy-exp} in that new scenario, using a similar setup (\cf \cref{app:toy-implem-details}, Architectures and training). \VL{Note that for those experiments, we used an initial learning rate of $10^{-3}$ for each baseline, and a batch size of $1000$ examples.} The corresponding Mean Per Segment Consistency Error (MPSCE) and Mean Per Joint Position Error (MPJPE) results are reported in \cref{tab:3d_toy_results}.

 We see that the same observations as in \cref{sec:toy-exp} also apply here: although the unconstrained MLP yields competitive MPJPE results, its predictions are not consistently aligned with the manifold, as indicated by its poor MPSCE performance.
 Again, we show here that \ours offers an effective balance between maintaining manifold consistency and achieving high joint-position-error performance.